-- blate Legislature must hold at least to public hearings' throughout the state before proposing a draft plan.
-At least one hearing must be held in each congressional district and one hearing in areas that have experienced the largest shifts in population since the last apportionment.
-To the extent practicable, the Legislature or secretary of state - To the extent practicable, the Legislature or secretary of state (whichever entity is drafting the reapportionment plan) shall hold five public hearings on the draft plan before it is adopted either in five different congressional districts of the state or with the use of video technology
+- State Legislature must hold at least 10 public hearings throughout the state before proposing a draft plan.
+At least one hearing must be held in each congressional district and one hearing in areas that have experienced the largest shifts in population since the last apportionment. - To the extent practicable, the Legislature or secretary of state (whichever entity is drafting the reapportionment plan) shall hold five public hearings on the draft plan before it is adopted either in five different congressional districts of the state or with the use of video technology